Breaking change policy

 - Adding members to any array in the response.

-- Making mandatory input fields optional.
+- Changing mandatory input fields to optional.

-- Adding optional fields.
+- Adding new optional fields.

 - Identifying what constitutes a breaking change for the fields (inputs/arguments/parameters to API endpoints).